Create a private endpoint for a secure connection to Azure AI Search

 2. Select Disabled on the Firewalls and virtual networks tab.

-You can also use the Azure CLI, Azure PowerShell, or the Management REST API, setting public-access or public-network-access to disabled.
+You can also use the Azure CLI, Azure PowerShell, or the Management REST API, by setting public-access or public-network-access to disabled.

 Clean up resources